KarolChilimoniuk/3Obiektywy/README.md

 * Visual Studio Code
 * Figma

-You can see this website [here](https://karolchilimoniuk.github.io/3Obiektywy/index.html) or if you want, you can clone my repo, use command :
+You can see this website [here](https://karolchilimoniuk.github.io/3Obiektywy/index.html) or if you want, you can clone my repo, and next use command :

 ```
 npm install
 ```
-to install npm necessary to work with project and next us command
+to install npms necessary to work with project.

+To work comfortably on local server use command:

 ```
 gulp
 ```
-to work on local server.